MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-moving-between-topics.md

 ---
-title: Move between topics
+title: Move between topics (Preview)
-description: Learn how to insert nodes to switch to other topics.
+description: Learn how to insert nodes to switch to other topics in Power Virtual Agents preview.
 keywords: "PVA"
 ms.date: 10/10/2022